 Charleston, South Carolina has most anything you could want from a city… and then it has beaches.
-Where else in the USA can you marvel at historical architecture, eat an affordable gourmet meal, and then lay yourself down on a splendid stretch of sand?
-Savannah?
-Saint Augustine?
-The list is short.
-In this article we’re going to look at five beaches in the Charleston area and decide which is the best beach in Charleston.
+In this article we’re going to look at five beaches near Charleston SC and decide which is the best beach in Charleston.

 Here we go!